malayjoshi13/GSoC2022_OligoFinder/README.md

 ## 6) Data Flow Diagram
 paste image

 Currently, this system is divided into majorly two halves.
-The first half, find and extract sequences that have conventional Oligonucleotides' structure into a CSV file.
+In the first half, find and extract sequences that have conventional Oligonucleotides' structure into a CSV file.
 Another half first uses manual curations by the curator (who tags the sequences present in the CSV file to be an Oligonucleotide [True positive] or not an Oligonucleotide but has the same structure that an Oligonucleotide has [False positive]) to generate a Bag of Words (aka BOW) corresponding to words related to oligo sequences and non-oligo sequences in sentences.
 These BOWs are then used in the next/upcoming cycle to auto-label oligo sequences to be true positive or false positive (the idea behind using BOWs to auto-curate is that the pattern/words which are present in sentences with oligos or non-oligos will be first taken out and then used in future for auto-labelling as the presence of unique words from BOWs directly points towards a sequence to be an oligo or not).

-When the oligo extraction script runs on more and more research papers, it finds more sequences which for the first time need to be fully manually curated and then auto-curation by use of BOW (which reduce this fully manually curation to semi-manual curation work).
-These curated sentences and oligo sentences furthure improvise the existing BOWs by adding more words, thus widening the scope to include every possible word related to an oligo/non-oligo sequence.
+When the oligo extraction script runs on more and more research papers, it finds more sequences that need to be manually curated for the first time and then auto-curation by use of BOW (which reduces this manually curation to semi-manual curation work).
+These curated sentences and oligo sentences further improvise the existing BOWs by adding more words, thus widening the scope to include every possible word related to an oligo/non-oligo sequence.
 Again this improvised BOW will reduce the need for manual curation and will be able to differentiate better between oligo and non-oligo sequences, thus increasing True Positive and reducing False Positive oligo sequences.

-This cycling pipeline cmprising of processes of extraction of oligonucleotide mentions from papers, auto-curation by BOWs, manual curation by curator and creation/extension of BOWs is run multiple times so that in the end, oligo extraction script and BOWs will become so much smart to produce a large corpus of True positive oligos that, in future will be used along with RegEx (what we are currently using) and BioBERT (trained on large oligo corpus mentioned above) based oligo extraction script to generate high True positives out of any given research paper.
+This cycling pipeline comprising of processes of extraction of oligonucleotide mentions from papers, auto-curation by BOWs, manual curation by curator and creation/extension of BOWs is run multiple times so that in the end, oligo extraction script and BOWs will become so much smart to produce a large corpus of True positive oligos that, in future will be used along with RegEx (what we are currently using) and BioBERT (trained on large oligo corpus mentioned above) based oligo extraction script to generate high True positives out of any given research paper.

 ### Case 1 (User for first time is using this project i.e. there is no CSV and BOWs with him/her as of now)
 - When the user runs the command `python extract_BOW.py`, then as initially no CSV (containing extracted oligo sequences and curations) is present, it means BOWs (corresponding to oligos and non-oligos sequences) cannot be created as of now (because BOWs are created using the manual curations by the curator in the CSV).